eTapestry Queries and Reports: What They Are and How to Use Them

 Simplify eTapestry reporting with a narrative

 An eTapestry report requires both a query and a report.
-Because there are separate steps to achieve what you need as a final export from eTapestry, we need simple ways to break down our reporting projects into these steps.
+We need simple ways to break down our reporting projects because there are separate steps to achieve what you need as a final export from eTapestry.
 An eTapestry reporting narrative is the best way to simplify the reporting process.

 Simply write out the specifications of the report you want in a text editor or Word document.
 Then separate the components of your narrative into the query and report.